 Before you leave the museum, take a look at the Albrecht Dürer collection.
 Known for his innovative art and his painstakingly detailed workmanship, the German Renaissance painter and engraver is well represented here through masterpieces like Virgin and Child with a Pear and the gruesome Martyrdom of 10,000 Christians.

 Also, if you have time, take a look at the Egyptian & Near Eastern Collection.
 Beginning with predynastic and Old Kingdom treasures, this remarkably extensive stock of monuments includes stone sarcophagi, scarabs, canopic jars, gilded mummy masks, jewelry boxes, papyrus, pots, sphinx busts, and pharaoh statues.

-In addition to all this, the Art History Museum is home to Greek and Roman Antiquities where you’ll find a vast array of statues and busts from Roman emperors as well as Greek vases and statues.
-There’s also a huge numismatic collection, with coins dating back to 650 BC, and an extraordinary amount of sculpture and decorative arts bought by the Habsburg connoisseurs.
+In addition to all this, the Art History Museum is home to a huge numismatic collection, with coins dating back to 650 BC, statues and busts of Roman emperors, and Greek vases and statues.
 Unfortunately, there’s too much to take in a single visit.

 The market commences at 06:00 when vendors selling flowers, meat, and fish open their stalls.
 On the weekend farmers from outside the city offer their produce and on Saturdays, a bustling flea market takes place at the tail end of the market where you can find everything from antiques to second-hand clothing.

 The Naschmarkt has taken on a markedly international flavor in recent times and you’ll often smell the fragrance of spices reminiscent of Asia or the Middle East.
 Naschmarkt is home to many food stalls in traditional wooden huts offering Middle Eastern, South Asian, East Asian, and Balkan food.